tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 For each table, we include the full table as a gzipped, UTF-8 encoded, CSV (e.g. `cc-provenance-20230303.csv.gz`).

-We also include an uncompressed copy of the table with only the first 1000 files so that users may easily familiarize themselves with a smaller portion of the data (e.g. `cc-provenance-20230321-1k.csv`).
-Note that there are 1,045 data rows in these `*-1k.csv` tables because the tables are URL-based -- the same PDF may have come from multiple URLs.
-For example, `0000374.pdf` was retrieved from five URLs, and it appears five times in these tables.
+We also include an uncompressed copy of each metadata table with the data relevant to `0000.zip` so that users may easily familiarize themselves with a smaller portion of the data (e.g. `cc-provenance-20230321-1k.csv`).
+Note that there are 1,045 data rows in these `*-1k.csv` tables because these tables are URL-based -- the same PDF may have come from multiple URLs.
+For example, `0000374.pdf` was retrieved from five URLs, so it appears five times in these tables.

+Further note that due to Unicode-encoded metadata, the `*-1k.csv` tables have a UTF-8 [Byte Order Marker (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) prepended so that they may easily be opened by spreadsheet applications (such as Microsoft Excel) by double-clicking, and not result in [mojibake](https://en.wikipedia.org/wiki/Mojibake).
+This is because such applications will not prompt for an encoding when opening CSV files directly - the prompts for delimiters and encoding only occur if manually importing the data into these spreadsheet applications.

+The very large gzipped metadata CSV files for the entire corpus do **NOT** have UTF-8 BOMs added as these are not directly usable by office applications.

 ## Crawl Data
 The table `cc-provenance-20230303.csv.gz` contains all provenance information from the crawl (8,410,704 rows, including the header).